davidrenouf/AWS_Lambda_start_and_stop/README.md

 ![](img/empty.png)

-To apply configuration use your CI/CD mecanism or just command `terraform apply`.
+To apply configuration use your CI/CD mecanism or just command `terraform init` and `terraform apply`.
 ## Manage Instances

 To manage instance the required argument is `instanceName` followed by a string with all the instance names whitout spaces that you want to manage.